AbhinavShukla2020/LLM-Text-Redaction-and-Management-Tool/README.md

 3. Select options from the dropdown for each file to apply specific actions.
 4. Use the "Save" button to save individual file changes.
 5. Click "Display Full Text" to view the complete redacted text in a modal.
-6. Use "Save All" to process and save all files at once.
+6. Use "Save All" to process and save all files at once to the web server.

-## Additional Scripts

-The `additional_script.html` file contains extra JavaScript and CSS that enhance the functionality of the base interface.
-It adds:

-- Modal for displaying full text
-- Copy to clipboard and download buttons
-- "Save All" functionality
-- Improved styling for buttons and dropdowns

 ## Server Functionality